DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-05-templates.md

         ### Results

         Users searched this page to find a way to tweak or modify a template for a specific course.
 Some did this on the preview too.
-    - text: Don’t use a template
+    - text: do not use a template
       caption: If a custom course is selected the course fields will appear and the course can be previewed and submitted to DfE for the QA process.
     - text: Course preview
 ---